ned-kelly/docker-multicontainer-libretime/README.md

 ## Accessing:

-Just go to http://server-ip:8882/ (remove port 8882 if you mapped 80:80 in your docker-compose file)...
+Just go to http://server-ip:8882/ (change port 8882 to whatever you mapped in your docker-compose file if you changed this)...

  - Default Username: `admin`
  - Default Password: `admin`